lucacorbucci/lucacorbucci.github.io/content/about-me.md

 ![Me giving a talk at Pycon IT 2024](/img/luca.webp)

-Hi 👋, I am Luca, a PhD candidate in Computer Science at the University of Pisa 🇮🇹 under the supervision of Prof. [Anna Monreale](https://scholar.google.com/citations?hl=en&user=bA-rXeUAAAAJ).
-My main research interests are Federated Learning and Privacy-Preserving Machine Learning.
+Hi 👋, I am Luca, a PhD candidate in Computer Science at the University of Pisa 🇮🇹 under the supervision of Prof. [Anna Monreale](https://scholar.google.com/citations?hl=en&user=bA-rXeUAAAAJ) and Dr. [Nicolas Kourtellis](https://scholar.google.com/citations?user=Q5oWwiQAAAAJ&hl=en&oi=ao).
+My main research interest is Responsible AI.
+In particular, I am currently working on Privacy-Presering Machine Learning, Model (Un)Fairness and Explainability.
 However, I am attracted to new technologies.
 Therefore, I am also open to working on different and innovative topics.

+### Education

-🧑‍🎓 I received a B.Sc. degree in Computer Science in 2018 and a M.Sc. degree in Computer Science in 2021 with a thesis about “Semantic enrichment of XAI explanations for healthcare”.
+🧑‍🎓 I received a B.Sc. degree in Computer Science in 2018 and a M.Sc. degree in Computer Science in 2021 with the thesis “[Semantic enrichment of XAI explanations for healthcare](https://link.springer.com/chapter/10.1007/978-3-031-45275-8_15)”.
 In 2019, I spent one semester at the Computer Science Department of the Technische Universität München 🇩🇪 as an exchange student thanks to the Erasmus program.

-📱 I worked as a Flutter Developer at Tocket from March 2020 to January 2021.
-During that period, I developed the Tocket application, published on the iOS App Store and the Google Play Store.

-🔍 I am currently spending a period as a visiting PhD student in the Telefonica R&D department in Barcelona 🇪🇸 under the supervision of [Nicolas Kourtellis](https://scholar.google.com/citations?user=Q5oWwiQAAAAJ&hl=en&oi=ao).

-🎙 I have always been attracted to communities.
-Between 2013 and 2015, I worked as an editor for Biteyourapple.net, writing more than 1,000 posts, recording videos and participating in the Bitecast podcast.
-I am the [PointerPodcast](https://pointerpodcast.it/) co-founder.
-PointerPodcast is a podcast about technology and innovation.
-We have published more than 170 episodes since its creation in 2019.
-In most of them, we interview software engineers and researchers from academia and industry.
-Lately, I have founded two communities.
-The first is Superhero Valley, a community that tries to fill the gap between university and industry.
-It does this by providing awareness of the opportunities offered by big tech companies to students.
-The second is Pisa.dev a local community that organizes meetups for developers and computer scientists in Pisa 🇮🇹.

-🍦 In my free time I enjoy acting as a critique about books and TV shows.
-I also try to prepare myself for marathons sooner or later.
-If you are interested in all these things, [I created a page to share all these details](/picks/).
+In 2021 I started my PhD at the University of Pisa.
+During the PhD I spent 12 months as a Research Intern at the Telefonica Research Center in Barcelona 🇪🇸.
+I am grateful to have been supervised by [Nicolas Kourtellis](https://scholar.google.com/citations?user=Q5oWwiQAAAAJ&hl=en&oi=ao), [Mikko Heikkila](https://scholar.google.com/citations?user=8qSL6B0AAAAJ&hl=it&oi=ao) and [David Solans](https://scholar.google.com/citations?user=hcZ0tb8AAAAJ&hl=it&oi=ao).
+During this period I worked on Private and Fair Federated Learning under the Spatial EU Project.

 ## {{< icon "graduation-cap" >}}&nbsp;Education

 - (2021 -- Present) Ph.D. in Computer Science -- University of Pisa, Italy 🇮🇹

-  - Main research interests: Privacy-Preserving Machine Learning and Federated Learning
+  - Main research interests: Private and Fair Federated Learning

 - (Oct 2019 -- Mar 2020) International Exchange -- Technical University of Munich, Germany 🇩🇪